|

 (sorry the links are too long)

 Rik Davis and I will probably be at 81 St. & Central Park West, where the subway and the bus stop are.
-That's a higher traffic area (I think) than inside the park.
-We are still considering Turtle Pond as an alternative, though.
+That's a higher

-Since Turtle Pond is just inside the park there, I guess we could always try Central Park West and then move into the park when Venus goes behind the tree, if it seems like a better choice.
+the park there, I guess we could always try Central Park West and then move into the park when Venus goes behind the tree,

 Bruce Kamiat